B.A., Spanish, Virginia Polytechnic Institute and State University, Blacksburg, VA

 Served as a youth minister at Our Lady of Angels Catholic Church

-Received a Washington Post grant for teachers entitled “Talavera Tiles” at Aquinas
+Received a Washington Post grant for teachers entitled “Talavera Tiles” at St. Thomas Aquinas Regional School

 Previously served as the Athletic representative for the PTO

 Assistant middle school athletic director

 “In 1977 I was fortunate enough to be part of St. Thomas Aquinas Regional School as a student when it first opened with our founding principal, Sister Christine Born.
 After receiving my Spanish degree and studying in Valencia, I taught several years in Prince William County Public Schools.
 I then came to Aquinas and implemented the high school Spanish program.
 After taking time away to raise my family, I am very excited to be back at Aquinas teaching Spanish and helping with athletics in the school.
 I have been blessed with the opportunity to be back at Aquinas teaching and sharing my love of Spanish and the Catholic faith in the classroom.”